-The two-year Edward Weintal Foreign Service Scholarships are awarded to incoming MSFS students based on overall merit, strength of their application and financial need.
+The two-year Edward Weintal Foreign Service Scholarships are awarded to incoming MSFS students based on overall merit and strength of their application.

 the class of 2019 weintal scholar